-Voluntary.
+Voluntary. .
 Form dues are voluntary.
-They are not the same as Parents’ Association dues and are not included in tuition.
-They are collected by Form leadership on an annual basis to cover Form activities.
-Parents are encouraged but not required to pay Form dues.
+They are not the same as Parents’ Association dues and are not included in the tuition.
+They are collected by the Form leadership on an annual basis to cover Form activities.
+Parents are encouraged but not required to pay Form dues

 Carryover.
-Form dues recommended in Attachment 1 are designed to be uniform for three clusters of Forms (Forms A, B & C; Forms I & II, and Forms III–VI), recognizing that Form expenses may vary from year to year.
-Form dues that are not fully expended in a school year may be carried over to the next school year.
-Class Treasurers should attempt to roll forward a modest balance at the conclusion of each year to cover expense that may occur early in the year.
-However, generally speaking, the accumulation of dues or the “stockpiling” of funds in class accounts from year to year is discouraged.
+Form dues, recommended in Attachment 1 are designed to be uniform for three clusters of Forms (Forms A, B & C; Forms I & II, and Forms III — VI), recognizing that Form expenses may vary from year to year.
+Form dues, which are not fully expended in a school year, may be carried over to the next school year.
+Form Treasurers should attempt to roll forward a modest balance at the conclusion of each year to cover expenses that may occur early in the year.
+However, generally speaking, the accumulation of dues or the "stockpiling" of funds in class accounts from year to year is discouraged.

 Permitted Expenditures.
 Form dues are to be used for parent-sponsored activities for the Form.
 For example, Form dues may be used for: